Level 1 – Easy ; 15 minute read

 Audience: Project managers, business analysts, subject matter experts

-Author: Mark Muir l SAP BTS, S/4HANA RIG Americas
+Author: Mark Muir l SAP BTS, SAP S/4HANA RIG Americas

 Let us start with the history of Artificial Intelligence, SAP’s Intelligent Enterprise Strategy and Terminology then jump into Solving Unique Challenges in Your Business.